fabian7593/Tenshi/README.md

 - **FIRST_NAME**: The first name of the super admin user.
 - **LAST_NAME**: The last name of the super admin user.
 - **USERNAME**: A unique identifier for the super admin account.
 This is used for logging in.
+- **ROLE_CODE**: This is the role code for super admin, you could wait it on src/data/json/roles.json

 ### 4. **DB**
 Configuration related to the database.